-Meadow Park, a green space of six fields of flood plain, is a valued village amenity and there are a number of children's playgrounds dotted throughout the village as well as a playing field with pavilion on Costock Road.
+There are a number of children's playgrounds dotted throughout the village as well as a playing field with pavilion on Costock Road.

 East Leake has a leisure centre with sports facilities including a swimming pool.

 Other buildings of interest include: